-- 8. When clearing snow from a structure over another road or railroad reduce speed to avoid any snow falling over the edge.
-Cleaning the snow off the structure shall be done by moving the snow past the end of the structure, then into the right of way. - Once the event is over and visibility is better, the bridge deck shall be cleaned of snow from curb to curb.
-The appropriate traffic control shall be used to accomplish this work. - 9.
-Plowing snow into an opposing lane of traffic or driving a plow in an opposing lane of traffic is not allowed unless the road is closed to traffic.
+9. When clearing snow from a structure over another road or railroad reduce speed to avoid any snow falling over the edge.
+Cleaning the snow off the structure shall be done by moving the snow past the end of the structure, then into the right of way.

+Once the event is over and visibility is better, the bridge deck shall be cleaned of snow from curb to curb.
+The appropriate traffic control shall be used to accomplish this work.

+- 10. Plowing snow into an opposing lane of traffic or driving a plow or tow-plow in an opposing lane of traffic is not allowed unless the road is closed to traffic.
 Minor centerline encroachments are acceptable in order to locate the roadway centerline during plowing operations provided snow is not pushed into that lane.
-Performing snow plow operations in an opposing lane of travel is not allowed unless slow-moving or stopped vehicles, obstructions, lane closures, narrow curves, road conditions, weather conditions, or other factors make it necessary and safe for you to occupy the opposing lane of travel. - 10.
-When driving and road conditions warrant, snowplows shall pull over periodically to let traffic pass. - 11.
-Units should communicate with each other to determine the limits and needs of plowing for each unit. - 12.
+Performing snow plowing operations in an opposing lane of travel is not allowed unless slow-moving or stopped vehicles, obstructions, lane closures, narrow curves, road conditions, weather conditions, or other factors make it necessary and safe for you to occupy the opposing lane of travel. - 11.
+While plowing multiple lanes with the tow-plow, make sure you are familiar with the crown of the roadway in relation to the tow plow's position.
+If possible, the tow plow should be positioned with the crown between the plow truck and the tow plow.
+This will minimize damage to the road surface.
+If this is not possible, try to keep the center of the tow plow mold boards at the crown of the road. - 12.
+When driving and road conditions warrant, snowplows shall pull over periodically to let traffic pass.

+- 13. Units should communicate with each other to determine the limits and needs of plowing for each unit. - 14.
 Extra care should be taken to prevent wings from digging in to gravel shoulders.
 This can happen at any time, but typically happens when the ground has thawed, and the outside edge of the roadway is soft.

-On roads with narrow or no shoulders, the truck's wheels shall stay on the hard-surfaced roadway.
+On roads with narrow or no shoulders, the truck's wheels shall stay on the hardsurfaced roadway.
 Wings may be deployed beyond the shoulder provided they are not coming into contact with the ground and every effort is used to keep the wing horizontal.